invariantlabs-ai/docs/docs/guardrails/rules.md

 ## Data Flow Guardrails

+See also [Data Flow Rules](../guardrails/dataflow-rules.md) for more details on data flow guardrailing.

 **Example:** Preventing a simple flow
 ```guardrail
 raise "Must not call tool after user uses keyword" if: